As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Account Information

-This Account Information Tracking Form makes it easy to have all of the bank account information on hand.
+This Account Information Tracking Form makes it easy to have all of the PTO’s bank account information readily accessible.

 That way when the Treasurer get sick and you have to run to the bank to withdraw cash for the concession stand, you’ll know that you have to get there before 5 when the bank closes!